Best Home Security System For Pet Owners: Pet-Friendly, Wireless, For Dogs, Cats, And More

 Indoor & Outdoor Cameras

-Indoor cameras let you visually check in on your pets at home, without the risk of a false alarm.
+Indoor cameras let you visually check in on your pets at home without the risk of a false alarm.
 You may want to look for indoor cameras with two-way audio so you can communicate with your pet while you’re away.

-Another plus is if the camera has pan and tilt so you can track your pet throughout the room.
+Another plus is if the camera has a pan and tilt so you can track your pet throughout the room.
 Similarly, outdoor cameras will help you keep an eye on your pets when they’re outside.

 Home Automation Equipment

-Many home security systems sync with a variety of home automation equipment, including smart door locks, lights and switches.
+Many home security systems sync with a variety of home automation equipment, including smart door locks, lights, and switches.
 Smart door locks give you the ability to remotely unlock your front door for a pet sitter via your smartphone, thus removing the worry about duplicate keys falling into the wrong hands.

 If your pets get anxious when they’re alone or when it’s too dark or quiet, having smart lights and switches can help.
 You can remotely control a TV or radio plugged in with a smart switch to give your pets some background noise.
 And you can schedule smart lights to be on during the time you’ll be away from home when it’s dark.